cat-lin-morgan/readme-generator/README.md

 This project was to write code for a READEME generator using Node.js, the npm Inquirer and some rough Markdown knowledge.

+**Extra:** I decided to give the user the option to choose whether they give a description and choose whether they wanted a license.
+Mostly to test myself, but also why not. :shrug:

+The license is also clickable, it'll take the user to the legalese on the chosen license.
+My interpretation of the license notice.
+It links to the opensource.org website.

+**Other:** :left_speech_bubble: I also moved around where the license goes after filming the walkthru and rearranged the Table of Contents on the template.

 ![love badge](https://img.shields.io/badge/Made%20w%2F-100%25%20%E2%9D%A4-ff69b4)
 ![javascript badge](https://img.shields.io/badge/We%20Stan-Javascript-brightgreen)